ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 It may not be the case that every e3 module is one that is expected to be used outside of your local institution.
 In such cases, separating your code into a submodule and a wrapper may not make the most sense, since it adds a fair amount of additional complexity.
-In that case, we can use the the *local source mode* when designing modules and wrappers.
+In that case, we can use the *local source mode* when designing modules and wrappers.

 Create a cookiecutter wrapper as above, but this time enter `none` for the git URL.
 ```console